ACD 401: Prohibition Against Discrimination, Harassment, and Retaliation

 A supervisor, manager, or administrator who is informed of or has a reasonable basis to believe that violations of this policy, other than sexual harassment, have occurred shall promptly report it to the Office of Equity and Inclusion.
 Failure to report or supervisory inaction may be cause for disciplinary action.

-If a person wishes to remain anonymous, that person can make a report to the ASU Hotline number, 877-786-3385.
+If a person wishes to remain anonymous, that person can make a report to the ASU Hotline at 877/786–3385.

 If a person requests anonymity after a report is filed, the Office of Equity and Inclusion/Title IX Coordinator will take into account the request, the due process rights of all parties involved, the severity of the alleged harassment, and the potential risk of a hostile environment for others in the community in order to determine whether the request can be honored.
 The requesting party will be advised of the determination.

-The exclusive procedure and protocols for the investigation of any claims of violations of ACD 401 by students are handled, consistent with this policy, in accordance with the Arizona Board of Regents Student Code of Conduct and related procedures (https://sexualviolenceprevention.asu.edu/policies).
+The exclusive procedure and protocols for the investigation of any claims of violations of this policy by students are handled, consistent with this policy, in accordance with the Arizona Board of Regents (ABOR) Student Code of Conduct (SSM 104–01) and related procedures, which can be found on the Sexual Violence Awareness and Response, Policies and Procedures Web page.
 These procedures provide for prompt and equitable methods of investigation and resolution to stop discrimination, remedy any harm, and prevent its recurrence.

-The exclusive procedures and protocols for the investigation of all claims of violations of ACD 401 by employees are set forth in P20.
+The exclusive procedures and protocols for the investigation of all claims of violations of this policy by employees are set forth in P20.
 These procedures provide for prompt and equitable methods of investigation and resolution to stop discrimination, remedy any harm, and prevent its recurrence.
-Unless specifically and explicitly excepted by Board policy, these procedures and protocols shall be the exclusive process for reviewing claims of violations of ACD 401.
+Unless specifically and explicitly excepted by ABOR policy, these procedures and protocols shall be the exclusive process for reviewing claims of violations of this policy.
 If a deviation from these procedures is determined to be necessary for a particular case, that deviation shall not invalidate the findings of any investigation.

 If, by the preponderance of the evidence, a violation of this policy is found to have occurred by an employee or student, then disciplinary action(s) can be taken; such disciplinary action(s) may include termination for employees or suspension or expulsion for students.
 Violations of this policy by persons who are not employees or students of the university may be subject to appropriate sanctions as provided for under law or policy.